 In the case of children, clients must be formally assessed as requiring such services, but only in cases where the responsibility for the funding and provision of such services does not lie with other agencies/programs.

 Children Out of the Parental Home (COPH) are eligible to be funded following guidelines and legislation of each province or territory.
-Additional conditions relating to COPH funding are outlined in the DIAND Social Programs - National Manual.
+Additional conditions relating to COPH funding are outlined in the ISC program guidelines.

 Table 3.
-Eligible Expenditures: Income Assistance, Income Assistance SDPMII, Assisted Living, Assisted Living Disabilities Initiative, and the National Child Benefit Reinvestment
+Eligible Expenditures: Income Assistance, Income Assistance SDPMII, Assisted Living and Assisted Living Disabilities Initiative

-- For Income Assistance, Income Assistance SDPMII, Assisted Living, and the National Child Benefit Reinvestment, funding is for service delivery and administrative costs directly attributable to program and service delivery including:
+For Income Assistance, Income Assistance SDPMII and Assisted Living, funding is for service delivery and administrative costs directly attributable to program and service delivery including: